dakotamm/research_blog/_posts/2024-07-01-strat-DO-sol.md

 3. [Brandenburger et al. (2011)](https://link.springer.com/article/10.1007/s10498-011-9129-0) - sediment trends

 Homework
-1. Check into stratification plot labelling issue - confirmed that I just mislabeled.
+1. ~~Check into stratification plot labelling issue - confirmed that I just mislabeled.
 The stratification is DEEP density less SURFACE density in sigma [kg/m^3].
 All indicated trends and interpretations are accurate with regards to my calculations, and that was just a typo.
-Oops, but at least I didn't totally mess up some simple math!
+Oops, but at least I didn't totally mess up some simple math!~~ - ylabel typo fixed
-2. Better solubility calcs using CT/SA - ref.
-[Garcia and Gordon (1992)](https://aslopubs.onlinelibrary.wiley.com/doi/abs/10.4319/lo.1992.37.6.1307) per Mike.
+2. ~~Better solubility calcs using CT/SA - ref.
+[Garcia and Gordon (1992)](https://aslopubs.onlinelibrary.wiley.com/doi/abs/10.4319/lo.1992.37.6.1307) per Mike.~~
-   * Parker recommended calculating relative contributions of both overtime.
+   * ~~Parker recommended calculating relative contributions of both overtime.~~ - see 7/1/2024 blogpost
-4. Make sure I know equation of state specifics better - unit change in temperature vs. salinity impact on density.
+4. ~~Make sure I know equation of state specifics better - unit change in temperature vs. salinity impact on density.~~ - same as above
 5. Parker HW question - can we do a box model to estimate a respiration rate from observations, say in Penn Cove?
 Basically, what can change our simple DO decay that I scraped together on the board (~ DO(t) = DO_i*e^(t/T)) where T is the time after which DO(T) = DO_i/e (or the e-folding timescale)?
 6. Mike HW question - using LO & SSM rates for settling and POC degradation and mean PS depth/Penn Cove depth/etc., how much organic matter reaches the sediment intact?
 Does water column or sediment respiration seem to dominate?
-7. Taylor HW question - compare linear regression trends to Mann-Kendall (broken out by seasons) and bootstrapping/subsampling vs. simple time-averaging
+7. Taylor HW question - compare linear regression trends to Mann-Kendall (broken out by seasons) and bootstrapping/subsampling vs. simple time-averaging, plot residuals for linear regressions!
-8. Taylor fieldwork question - looks like some ADCPs in Penn Cove are possible!
+8. ~~Taylor fieldwork question - looks like some ADCPs in Penn Cove are possible!
 Where and how long?
-What other field data would be helpful in Penn Cove?
+What other field data would be helpful in Penn Cove?~~ - meeting with Taylor 7/3/2024

-Also as a note - I think I messed up recording the talk.
-I thought I pressed record but I don't have any cloud or local recordings.
-Darn it!
-Food for thought next time...

----

-## Next Steps

-Next on the docket is getting a real Paper 1 out the door.
-I'd love to do some scoping over the next week so and refresh my outline.

-I'd also like to select a target journal - any thoughts?

 ---